ollypom/swarmmode-networking-manuals/README.md

-# A Deep Dive look at Networking Docker Swarm Mode
+# A Deep Dive look at Docker SwarmMode (SwarmKit,Libnetwork,CNM) networking

 A list of deep dives guides i'm writing on SwarmMode networking as I work with different clusters in different customer environments.